 In an effort to mitigate our interest rate risk exposure, we periodically hedge our interest rate risk by entering into derivative and other hedging transactions.
 Through June 30, 2004, our hedging activity has consisted of entering into interest rate cap agreements (or Caps) and interest rate swap agreements (or Swaps), which in effect modify the repricing characteristics of our repurchase agreements and the cash flows from such liabilities.
 The use of derivative financial instruments, such as Caps and/or Swaps, creates exposure to credit risk relating to potential losses that could be recognized if the counterparties to these instruments fail to perform their obligations.
 To mitigate this exposure, we only enter into hedging transactions with financial institutions whose holding or parent company's long-term debt rating is "A" or better, as determined by at least one nationally recognized rating agency.
 At June 30, 2004, we had 16 Caps with an aggregate notional amount of \$610.0 million purchased to hedge against increases in interest rates on \$610.0 million of our current and anticipated future 30-day term repurchase agreements.
 If the 30-day LIBOR were to increase above the rate specified in each Cap during the effective term of such Cap, we would receive monthly payments from the counterparty to such Cap.
 Through June 30, 2004, we had not received any payments from counterparties related to any of our Caps.
-At June 30, 2004, we were party to one fixed-pay \$100.0 million notional amount Swap, which became effective on September 15, 2004, requiring us to pay a fixed rate of interest rates on 30-day LIBOR.
+At June 30, 2004, we were party to one fixed-pay \$100.0 million notional amount Swap, which became effective on September 15, 2004, requiring us to pay a fixed rate of interest of 3.45% for two years from the effective date in exchange for receiving a variable rate of interest based on 30-day LIBOR.
 This Swap was used to lock-in the fixed Swap rate related to a portion of our current and anticipated future 30-day term repurchase agreements.
-We expect that we will enter into additional hedging transactions, including Caps and Swaps, in the future to hedge against increases in interest rates on our anticipated LIBOR-based repurchase agreements.
-However, the timing and amount of future hedging transaction
+We expect that we will enter into additional hedging transactions, including Caps and Swaps, in the future to hedge against increases in interest rates on our antici